Table of Contents

 Connect Row Zero to PostgreSQL

-The connection requires 6 pieces of information defined below.
+The Postgres connector requires a few pieces of information defined below.

-- Name - This field can be anything that helps identify the data source being connected. (e.g. "Production Data" or "Product Metrics")
+- Connection name - This field can be anything that helps identify the data source being connected. (e.g. "Production Data" or "Product Metrics")

 - Host - This is the PostgreSQL address that typically takes the form of a string like 'database.mydomain.com'.